matfire/capacitor-updater-server/README.md

 for example:
 `1.0.3,1.0,https://example.com/0.0.3.zip,1.0.2`
 means: download the 1.0.3 version if the current version is 1.0.2 and the build version (the native code version) is 1.0

+If using Docker, remember to mount the csv file as a volume to enable live modifications (you shouldn't need to restart the app each time you have a new release, just update the csv file)